BIDS/repro-case-studies/case-studies/slaybaugh.md

 remembering past research, speeds up writing papers and documentation, and provides a place to start looking the next time.

-##### Key tools
+# Key tools

 They key tools I use are Doxygen, git (for version control), LaTeX, and plotting and data manipulation tools (usually in Python).

+# Questions

-##### What does "reproducibility" mean to you in general and/or in the particular context of your case study?
+## What does "reproducibility" mean to you?

 The first way I think of reproducibility is "can I/my lab reproduce the results in my paper exactly?"
 After that, "can an independent researcher, given that they have legal access to the required data and software, reproduce the results?"
 Nuclear engineering data and codes are often controlled, so for many projects only researchers within my field will have access to the required data and software.
 Fortunately, such non-open-source codes are typically available at no cost to researchers through a simple licensing process.

-##### General questions about reproducibility

-1) Why do you think that reproducibility in your domain is important?
+## Why do you think that reproducibility in your domain is important?

 The codes that we write are often used to investigate new nuclear systems and make long-term policy or design decisions based on the results.
 They are also used to study existing nuclear systems.
 This is important stuff; the codes need to be right and the results need to be verifiable.

-2) How or where did you learn the reproducible practices described in your case study?
-Mentors, classes, workshops, etc.
+## How or where did you learn about reproducibility?

 - Mentors: my PhD advisers valued reproducible practices and insisted that we used them
 - Student groups: the Hacker Within